Pebe Sebert: Personal life

 Sebert was married to Hugh Moffatt, with whom she wrote "Old Flames Can't Hold a Candle to You", for seven years, separating in 1984.
 They had one child together, Lagan Sebert.
-She claims that after the divorce, she and Lagan lived on welfare payments and food stamps.

 In 1987, Sebert gave birth to daughter Kesha Rose Sebert.
-Sebert frequently brought Kesha and her brothers along to recording studios and encouraged Kesha to sing.
+Sebert frequently brought Kesha and her brother along to recording studios and encouraged Kesha to sing.
 She moved the family to Nashville, Tennessee, in 1991 after securing a new publishing deal for her songwriting.

-On October 12, 1999, Sebert's second son, Louis Sage "Louie" Sebert, was born, though he was adopted.
+Sebert has one adopted son, Louis Sage "Louie" Sebert, who was born on October 12, 1999.
 He appeared in an episode of the television series Victorious alongside Kesha.

 Through Lagan, Pebe has two grandchildren.

-After Sebert and Kesha claimed that they didn't know who Kesha's father was, Bob Chamberlain approached Star in 2011 with pictures and letters, claiming them as proof that he and Kesha had been in regular contact as father and daughter before she turned 19.

 Sebert checked into Timberline Knolls Residential Treatment Center in Lemont, Illinois, for rehab in January 2014, claiming that she had post-traumatic stress disorder from the trauma of Kesha being attacked by her record label and Dr. Luke.

 Sebert has admitted that she is a recovering drug addict and alcoholic and had taken Kesha to Alcoholics Anonymous meetings with her since Kesha was a year old.